ABRAHAM LINCOLN: FASCIST

 I am about as pro-American as it is reasonable for any non-American to be.
 If you want to know why read here.
 All friendships have areas of disagreement however so let me say here that it always saddens me to note the respect that most Americans still give to Abraham Lincoln.

-Although Lincoln is arguably America's most famous Republican President, I see Lincoln's "idealism" as akin to the "idealism" of the 20th.
+Although Lincoln is arguably America's most famous Republican President (though the Republican party was known as the National Union Party at that juncture), I see Lincoln's "idealism" as akin to the "idealism" of the 20th.
 Century Left (both of the Fascist and Communist varieties) -- with mass slaughter as the result in both cases.
 600,000 young men or thereabouts died in the American Civil War.

 And if a civil war was necessary to free the slaves, can someone explain to me how the British abolished slavery 30 years BEFORE Lincoln did and managed to do so without killing ANYONE?
 And Chile freed its black slaves in 1823; Mexico abolished slavery in 1829, and Peru in 1854 -- all long before Lincoln's emancipation declaration of 1863.
 Can the Southerners have been such evil boneheads that they would not have followed suit in time without the need for a war?